 Place de la Concorde

 The Louvre is the largest art museum in the world!
-The museum is open every day except Tuesday, some days it is open until late night (Wednesday and Friday until 9.45pm).
+The museum is open every day except Tuesday, some days it is open until late night (Wednesdays and Fridays until 9.45pm).

 Opera Palais Garnier